foxypool/foxy-farmer/README.md

 1. On Linux ensure you have `ocl-icd-libopencl1` installed when using the `gigahorse` backend
 2. Download the latest binary zip for your OS from the [releases page](https://github.com/foxypool/foxy-farmer/releases/latest)
-3. Run the binary, it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`
+3. Run the binary and follow the first run wizard, it will create a `foxy-farmer.yaml` in the current directory based on your inputs.
     > **Note**:
-    > If you never set up chia before on this machine you will need to import your 24 word mnemonic using `./foxy-farmer keys add` and ensure the `config.yaml` in `<USER_HOME>/.foxy-farmer/mainnet/config/` includes your PlotNFT in the pool list.
-This can be achieved by manually copying it from another `config.yaml` or running `./foxy-farmer join-pool`.
+    > You can join the pool at any time, just run `./foxy-farmer join-pool`.
+You can add `--fee` to supply a fee in case the mempool is full.

-4. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
+4. (Optional) Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
 5. Profit!

 ### Running from source